why shop manta sleep

 We hope you’re not afraid of the dark, though.
 These give you 100% total blackout and are perfect for side sleepers with their C-shaped eyecup design.

-They’re perfect for resting your noggin during long drives, too!
+The best sleep mask for side sleeping is also perfect for resting your head during long drives!
 (As long as you’re not driving.)

 Oh, speaking of long drives…